Do Go On - 345 - Dame Julie Andrews

 Yeah.

-And a gentleman never shits.
+And a gentleman never ships.

 And that brings us actually to the end of the episode.

-We've got no triptych shout-outs this week.
+We've got no triptych shoutouts this week.

-but none three years back survived.
+But none three years back survived.

 So let's have a moment of silence for the ones we lost.